markdoc/docs/pages/docs/nodes.md

 # {% $markdoc.frontmatter.title %}

 Markdoc nodes enable you to customize how your document renders without using any custom syntax—it's just Markdown.
-This lets you extend your documentation incrementally.
+Customizing nodes lets you extend your implementation incrementally.

-## Getting started
+## Customizing Markdoc nodes

 Nodes are elements that Markdoc inherits from Markdown, specifically the [CommonMark specification](https://commonmark.org/).